medwards81/FSND-P4-Design-A-Game/Hangman/README.md

 #Full Stack Nanodegree Project 4 - Hangman

+## Introduction:
+This game is based on the Udacity-Provided FSND-P4-Design-A-Game game skeleton.
+This can be cloned on GitHub at: https://github.com/udacity/FSND-P4-Design-A-Game.git

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:
 Hangman is a simple word guessing game.
-Each game begins with a 'word' to guess, and individual letter 'guesses' are registered as 'hits' or 'misses' depending on whether the guess matches 1 or more letters in the word.
+Each game begins with a 'word' to guess, and individual letter 'guesses' are registered as 'hits' or 'misses' depending on whether the guess matches one or more letters in the word.
 A player wins the game if the word is guessed correctly before the 'guess limit' is reached.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'hit', 'miss' or 'game over' (if the maximum number of attempts is reached).
+'Guesses' are sent to the `make_move` endpoint which will reply with either: 'hit', 'miss' or 'game over' (if the maximum number of guesses is reached).
 Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.